rlovalles/rlovalles/README.md

 # Hi, I'm Rebecca :ramen:

-*CS student at WGU who likes building things I can actually see working.
+*CS senior at WGU who likes building things I can actually see working.
 Most of my time lately has been spent in the terminal, working through Python projects and figuring out why Docker isn't doing what I told it to.*

 📍 **Colorado Springs, CO**  |  [Email Me](mailto:rebovalles@gmail.com)  |  [LinkedIn](https://www.linkedin.com/in/rebovalles)

+> Some of my repos are currently private due to academic integrity policies at WGU.
+I am happy to share access to recruiters or employers, upon request.
+Feel free to reach out via email or LinkedIn.
 ---

 ### **What I Bring to the Table**